wendywangwwt/WebScrapper-for-Academic-Databases/README.md

 - Science Direct (`science_direct`)
 - ProQuest (`proquest`)

+# Update
+**An R package based on this is under rapid development and more features are planned**, mainly because I need to use it again :) Once the package is in stable status, it will be uploaded to a different repository.
+Stay tuned!

 ## How to use
 #### param: keywords
 A string of keyword, or a vector of multiple keywords.
 Here is an example of multiple keywords: